secure-77/PythonTCPServer/README.md

 Just adjust the config.yaml, make sure the port is open in your firewall

-The login token is atm the current date in format "dd.mm.yyyy" (not very save, in production you should replace that part of code)

 In the commands section of the file you can simply add commands that the server will provide and run
 ```sh
 call: the programm or script wich will be called
 arg: comma seperated list of arguments
 ```

+## Security

+The login token is atm the current date in format "dd.mm.yyyy" (not very save, in production you should replace that part of code).

+Make sure to restrict the edit permissions of the configuration file, otherwise the server functionallity could be extend to run any command from remote.

 ## Usage